-COVID-19 Stage 4 restrictions are in place: How does this affect skin cancer checks?
+How does COVID-19 affect skin cancer checks?

 COVID-19 pandemic conditions are likely to apply for the foreseeable future.
 Skin cancers will continue to occur during this time, so it is important to have suspicious spots examined and undergo skin cancer checks if you are at high risk.
 We have diagnosed multiple melanomas and other skin cancers during COVID-19 restrictions.
-These might have had worse outcomes if the diganosis had been delayed until after restrictions eased.
+These might have had worse outcomes if the diagnosis had been delayed until after restrictions eased.

 Clinic COVID-19 policy and infection control procedures

 If you have any cold or flu-like symptoms, or if you believe that you may be at risk of coronavirus, please do not attend the clinic.

 - Call us on 03 9098 7474 to reschedule your appointment, or send photos of any suspicious spots to us directly

 - Follow Department of Health and Human Services recommendations and have a Covid-19 test.
 See the DHHS Coronavirus website for testing locations.

 - Only patients and essential non-patients (e.g. parents and carers) may enter the clinic.